Global19-atlassian-net/pbreports/doc/specs/attributes.rst

 num_nfl                   Number of non-full-length reads               The number of non-full-length CCS reads; these are missing the poly-A tail and/or a terminal signal num_fl                    Number of full-length reads                   The number of full-length CCS reads.
-(Full-length reads are reads which have both prime signals and poly-A detected.) num_flnc                  Number of full-length non-chimeric reads      The number of full-length CCS reads that are not artificial concatemers avg_flnc_len              Average full-length non-chimeric read length  Average length of full-length, non-artificial-concatemer CCS reads num_nflnc                 Number of non-full-length non-chimeric reads  The number of non-full-length non-artificial-concatemer CCS reads num_nflc                  Number of non-full-length chimeric reads      The number of non-full-length reads that are artificial concatemers num_flnc_bases            Number of full-length non-chimeric bases      Total number of bases in full-length non-artificial-concatemer CCS reads
+(Full-length reads are reads which have both prime signals and poly-A detected.) num_flnc                  Number of full-length non-chimeric reads      The number of full-length CCS reads that are not artificial concatemers avg_flnc_len              Mean full-length non-chimeric read length     Mean length of full-length, non-artificial-concatemer CCS reads num_nflnc                 Number of non-full-length non-chimeric reads  The number of non-full-length non-artificial-concatemer CCS reads num_nflc                  Number of non-full-length chimeric reads      The number of non-full-length reads that are artificial concatemers num_flnc_bases            Number of full-length non-chimeric bases      Total number of bases in full-length non-artificial-concatemer CCS reads